Guake/guake-website/README.rst

 **bootstrap**

   The famous framework from Twitter.
 It hides all complexity over the responsiveness stuff a modern website needs to respect in order to run seamlessly on PC, mobile, and any other devices.
+It provides the default behavior of a responsive website, ie when displayed on a small display the menu is different than when on a large screen for example.

   It also deals with all the differences between web browser I, as a developer, *do NOT want to deal with*.
 Thanks to ``bootstrap`` and its ``normalize.css``, all these annoying differences are